ARandomGuyOnTheWeb/Apple-Daily-backup-directory/index.markdown

 ---
 ## Welcome to this archive!
 Below are links to archives from Hong Kong media outlets that have either been shut down or been censored.
 This project is here to preserve the history of Hong Kong by making these backups easier to find and access. <br>
-If you have a link to an archive that you want to share, please put it in a submission form on the applicable directory.
+If you have a link to an archive that you want to share, please put it in a submission form in the applicable directory.